1jour1vin

 James Suckling

-"This elegant, complex, and powerful champagne is the pinnacle of the Gosset range and offers a multi-layered, fresh, and complex style.
-The palate is sweet, long, and mellow, rich with aromas of toasted almonds and grapefruit.
-The finish is long and succulent."
+“This elegant, complex, and powerful champagne is the pinnacle of the Gosset range, offering a multi-layered, fresh, and complex style.
+On the palate, it is sweet, long, and velvety, rich with aromas of toasted almonds and grapefruit.
+The finish is long and succulent.”
 (James Suckling)

-Buy your Gosset Champagnes at the best price in our private sale!
+Buy your Gosset Champagnes at the best price in a private sale!

 Rated site